-The uncertainty of the extreme values in the HF validation data was not evaluated for cases 2 and 4, but it is expected to be between case 1 and 3 for case 2, and comparable to case 3 for case 4.
-The validation uncertainties reported above for cases 1 and 3 relate to the sample variability over many different realisations of the same wave condition.
-This does not relate directly to the present validation, as we reproduced the same wave realisation with the LF tools (see \Cref{sec:valmet}).
-We should therefore consider the repetition uncertainty of the experimental results in case 3.
-We do not have this information directly, but we know from e.g., \cite{Vprads2019} that this uncertainty can be in the same order as the sample variability for wave impacts measured in a seakeeping basin.
-Based on this, both the experimental and PAS uncertainties are considered to be sufficiently small for all cases to make the validation comparison meaningful.
+The uncertainty of extreme values in the HF validation data was not assessed for Cases~2 and 4, but it is expected to lie between that of Cases~1 and 3 for Case~2, and to be comparable to Case~3 for Case~4.

+Because the uncertainty in the extreme values of the validation data is small and of similar or lower order than that of the PAS results, the validation comparison is meaningful.